Charles E Wainwright

 The early nineteenth century was, arguably, the most tumultuous period in the First Parish Church’s long history.
-The 1802 installation of Rev. Abiel Abbot triggered an immediate resignation of a quarter of our members to establish the Third Parish and Church on Dane Street.
-For the next quarter century, contentious confusion reigned within the common boundary of the two parishes that came to a head when Tamma Kilham, a single woman, and member of the First Parish Church in good standing, asked her fellow Church members to allow her to be dismissed from First Parish Church and recommended to the Third Parish Church, barely one hundred and fifty yards away.
+The 1802 installation of Rev. Abiel Abbot triggered an immediate resignation of a quarter of our members to establish the Third Parish and Church.
+For the next quarter century, contentious confusion reigned within the common boundary of the two parishes that came to a head when Tamma Kilham, a single woman, and member of the First Parish in good standing, asked her fellow Church members to be dismissed from the First Parish Church and be recommended for membership in the Third Parish Church, barely one hundred and fifty yards away.

-Born Tamay Kilham in Wenham on 2 July, 1770, Tamma was the daughter of Jonathan Kilham, an affluent farmer and Elizabeth Davis.
+Born Tamay Kilham in Wenham on 2 July, 1770, Tamma was the daughter of Jonathan Kilham, an affluent farmer, and Elizabeth Davis.
 By the time Tamma was 12, both parents had died and she had been sent to live with relatives in Beverly.
-Tamma was a person of means; but as a woman, she could not vote, and besides, being an unmarried orphan, she carried absolutely no influence in the affairs of the Parish.
+Tamma was a person of means; but as a woman, she could not vote, and besides, being an unmarried orphan, she carried absolutely no influence in the Parish.

 From its gathering in 1667, the covenant of the First Parish Church had been based on the principles laid down in the Cambridge Platform, a document written in 1648 that set out the rules of Puritan Church government and discipline.
 It established the primacy of the Parish as the spiritual and political unit of local governance in Massachusetts.
-The parish was comparable to today’s ward, except that the locus of the Parish was its Church, supported by a tax levied upon Parish residents in the tradition of the English Shire system.
+The parish was comparable to today’s ward, except that its locus was the Church, supported by a tax levied upon Parish residents in the tradition of the English Shire system.

-The Cambridge Platform stipulated that there should be no external interference with the practices within a Parish as long as all other requirements were met.
+The Cambridge Platform stipulated that there should be no external interference with the practices of a Parish as long as all other requirements of law were met.
 This autonomy was so important that, despite many efforts to form a permanent governing council of Puritan Ministers, such a body could never be agreed.
-The only way a conflict between two parishes could be legally addressed was through a temporary Ex Parte Council, made up of neighboring ministers, and convened by request.
+Conflict between two parishes could be legally addressed only through a temporary Ex Parte Council, made up of neighboring ministers.

 The Platform laid out the rules for the most important religious rituals of the Parish Church.
-It defined who was eligible for baptism, who could take Communion, and how a Parishioner could obtain permission to leave one Parish Church (known as dismission) and obtain leave to join another (known as recommendation).
-By the beginning of the nineteenth century, the Puritan doctrines described in the Cambridge Platform were an anachronism to all but the Parish Churches themselves.
-At the same time, new religious groups, such as the Baptists and Methodists, were drawing Parishioners into their newly established Churches.
+It defined who was eligible for baptism, who could take Communion, and how a Parishioner could leave one Parish Church (known as dismission) and join another (known as recommendation).
+By the beginning of the nineteenth century, the Cambridge Platform was an anachronism to all but the Parish Churches themselves.
+At the same time, new religious groups, such as the Baptists and Methodists, were drawing Parishioners away from the old Parishes and into their newly established Churches.

 The stage, therefore, was well set when the Massachusetts Legislature granted the charter of the Third Parish, completely within the boundaries of the First Parish.
 The Charter required it to observe the terms of the Cambridge Platform; but its Parishioners expected to pay taxes to support only their own parish church.
 The leaders of the Third Parish proposed to the leaders of the First Parish a policy of “open doors”, whereby parishioners could attend services and take Communion at either Church, and decide in their own time which Parish Church they might join.
 Leaders of First Parish Church felt this would lead to unstable membership lists and make it difficult to forecast annual budgets.
 Rather, they proposed, there should be a two-year period of open doors, by which time Parishioners would be required to commit themselves to their chosen parish.
 The doors would then be shut.
 The disagreement became contentious, leading ultimately to hearings before the Massachusetts Judiciary Committee.

-On August 1st, the Church received a letter of appeal from Tamma that laid out her feeling that she had been treated unfairly.
+On August 1st, the Church received a letter of appeal from Tamma that complained that she had been treated unfairly.
 The decision, she wrote, should be reviewed based upon the following:

 - Whether a Church of Christ should deny any member a dismission and recommendation to a sister church provided that there should be nothing alleged against their moral & Christian character